 - 1. Differing perspectives on quality; Case study #1 - 2.
 Quality theory; Case study #2 - 3.
-The Gung Ho case study - 4.
-Student presentations of solutions based on the Gung Ho case (5th March 2020) - 5.
-Extraordinary break (12th March 2020) - 6.
-Spring break (19th March 2020) - 7.
-Qlobal supply chain quality and international quality standards; Case study #3 - 8.
-Reading week No lesson (2nd April 2020) - 9.
-Strategic quality planning, Case study #4 - 10.
-Quality and innovation in process design; Case study #5 - 11.
-Designing quality services; Case study #6 - 12.
-Case study for presentations (30th April 2020) - 13.
-Student presentations of solutions based on the case study (7th May 2020)
+Complex case study: Gung Ho (car manufacturing industry) - 4.
+Student presentations of solutions based on the Gung Ho case (25th February 2021) - 5.
+Global supply chain quality and international quality standards; Case study #3 - 6.
+Strategic quality planning, Case study #4 - 7.
+Guest lecturer: Sakti Hendra Pramudya from Wikipedia, Case study #5

-Final exam in the exam period (exact date to be pronounced later)

-Rationale Including Aims: The aim of this module is to provide students with basic knowledge of quality assurance and quality management showing tools and methods that can be used in practice.
-Learning Outcomes: Knowledge On completion of this module the successful student will be able to: Understand basic quality assurance and management definitions, including the principles of quality management, Understand the concepts of different quality management systems such as the ISO 9001, TQM, etc, Develop critical and analytical problem-based learning and transferable skills.
+8. Quality and innovation in process design; Case study #6 ty services; Case study #7 10.
+Spring break (8 th h April 2021) 11.
+Managing Suppl lier Quality in the Supply Chain; Case study #8 12.
+Reading week - No lesson (22 nd April 2021) 13.
+Complex case st tudy : The Hundred-Foot Journey (restaurant service sector) 14.
+Student presenta ations of solutions based on the case study (6 th May 2021) Final exam in the exa am period (exact date to be pronounced later) Rationale Including Aims: The aim of this module is to provide students with basic knowledge of quality assurance and quality management showing tools and methods that can be used in practice.
+Learning On completion of this module the successful student will be able to: Outcomes: Knowledge Understand basic quality assurance and management definitions, including the principles of quality management, Understand the concepts of different quality management systems such as the ISO 9001, TQM, etc, Develop critical and analytical problem-based learning and transferable skills.
 Learning Outcomes: Skills This module enhances the development of the students' existing skills base, allowing for a cumulative learning experience.
 The skills gained in this module are transferable and they can be used in several situations.
 By the end of this module students will be able to demonstrate: • ability to have a complex view on quality management, • ability to create and evaluate quality policy and quality goals, • ability to analyse and develop company operations based on the principles of quality management, • ability to use quality management tools and methods, team work skills are enhanced by group work tasks.
-Teaching and Learning Strategies: The course consists of lectures, where up-to-date principles and tools are introduced by the lecturer.
-Team work case study presentations give opportunity of analysis and class
+Teaching and Learning The course consists of lectures, where up-to-date principles and tools are introduced by the lecturer.
+Strategies: Team work case study presentations give opportunity of analysis and class discussion of these principles in practice.
+Case studies provide opportunity of a detailed analysis of real-world cases to further develop skills and deeper understand the principles.
+Complex case studies help students experience quality management in practice.
+One case is from manufacturing, the other case is from the service sector.
+Assessment Evaluation consists of: Scheme: • Final exam (50 points): written exam in the exam period • Class work (50 points): • Case studies (6x5 points=30 points) • Presentation 1.
+(10 points) • Presentation 2.
+(10 points) Marking: • 0%-51%: fail (1) • 51.1%-59.9%: pass (2)